 These stakeholders are usually presented by the company’s founders and investors.
 All these persons are interested in the financial success of the project firstly: they evaluate the project from the point of view of its profitability, the complexity of production.
 And such stakeholders take care about the forecast of the project’s further payback.
 Besides, internal stakeholders are also all the staff that works on the project.
 The work time, speed, and the quality of the project development, the used working tools and strategy – it all depends on the specialists involved in the working process.

 It is obvious to see such a separation of these groups, but both of them have at least one common goal – extracting the maximum benefit from their investments in the project.
 Such an approach may seem very mercantile and money-focused, but it is not so.
 Stakeholders’ support is a more reasonable way of cooperation that allows the project to survive and to become more opportunistic in today’s markets.

 Despite the fact that stakeholders take an active part in project development, it is necessary to define how to understand what the stakeholders really want to have and what they are ready to give.

-There is one theory, created by Edward Freeman, that presents a simple algorithm how to conduct a proper cooperation with stakeholders.
+There is one theory, created by Edward Freeman, that presents a simple algorithm on how to conduct proper cooperation with stakeholders.
 The essence of this theory is presented be six steps, like the following: